eosnetworkfoundation/engineering/developer_documentation/README.md

 $ ./initialize_repository.sh -d /path/to/webroot
 ```

-After running you will find a empty index.html file in the `/path/to/webroot/eosdocs`
+After running you will find two directories under webroot `devdocs` and `reference`.
+* `devdocs` root for docusaurus project
+* `reference` static html/js/css served directly by webserver

+The `reference` directory will be served by nginx directly.
+While `devdocs` will be served on a separate port and reversed proxied by nginx.
+Underneather `devdocs/eosdocs` you will find the documentation.
+The main index.md file will be located under `/path/to/webroot/devdocs/eosdocs`
 ```console
 $ curl http://host.com/eosdocs/
 ```